threerings/narya/README.md

 Tutorials, etc.
 ---------------

-Three Rings hosts a site called [Game Gardens](http://www.gamegardens.com/) where the Narya library is used to develop a wide array of multi-player online games.
+Three Rings hosts a site called [Game Gardens] where the Narya library is used to develop a wide array of multi-player online games.
 On that site you can find [tutorials and sample code](http://wiki.gamegardens.com/) relating to the use of Narya in game development.

 Building
 --------

-The library is built using [Ant](http://ant.apache.org/).
+The library is built using Maven, or [Ant](http://ant.apache.org/).

+The Maven build uses the standard targets:

+    package: builds the code and creates the jars and swcs
+    install: builds and installs the artifacts into your local Maven repository
+    test: builds and runs the unit tests

-Invoke ant with any of the following targets:
+The Ant build uses the following targets:

     all: builds the distribution files and javadoc documentation
     compile: builds only the class files (dist/classes)
     javadoc: builds only the javadoc documentation (dist/docs)
     dist: builds the distribution jar files (dist/*.jar)

-If you wish to build the ActionScript components, you will need to supply the location of the Flex SDK on the command line:
+If you wish to build the ActionScript components via Ant, you will need to supply the location of the Flex SDK on the command line:

     % ant -Dflexsdk.dir=SOMEPATH dist

 Artifacts
 ---------

-Narya provides four different build artifacts, for differing purposes:
+Narya provides three different build artifacts, for differing purposes:

 * narya: contains the main Java library; exports dependencies only for libraries which are required by a running client or server.